 Handmade crochet soap savers are the perfect sustainable accessory for your bar soap.
-They help whip up a lovely soapy lather whilst using up all those tiny ends of soap that otherwise might get wasted.
+They help whip up a lovely soapy lather whilst using up the tiniest slither or soap offcuts that otherwise might get wasted.

 Just like a washcloth, the woven texture will gently exfoliate your skin.